Time blocking is a simple technique, but it can give you a huge productivity boost! Grab our free printable and start making the most of your time!

 Time blocking is when you take your to-do list and assign tasks to a specific time of the day.
 You literally plan out your whole day hour by hour.

-When I first heard about this technique, I thought it would be too strict and limiting– planning out every second of my day?!
+I get it.
+When I first heard about this technique, I thought it would feel too strict.
+Planning out every second of my day?!
 That sounded a little extreme.
-What I found, though, was exactly the opposite; it was actually kind of freeing.
+What I found, though, was exactly the opposite.
+It was actually kind of freeing.

 You see, I love organization, but I naturally tend to be kind of scatterbrained.